Universal algebra: Groups

 A key point is that the extra operations do not add information, but follow uniquely from the usual definition of a group.
-Although the usual definition did not uniquely specify the identity element e, an easy exercise shows it is unique, as is each inverse element.
+Although the usual definition did not uniquely specify the identity element e, an easy exercise shows that it is unique, as is the inverse of each element.

 The universal algebra point of view is well adapted to category theory.
 For example, when defining a group object in category theory, where the object in question may not be a set, one must use equational laws (which make sense in general categories), rather than quantified laws (which refer to individual elements).
 Further, the inverse and identity are specified as morphisms in the category.
 For example, in a topological group, the inverse must not only exist element-wise, but must give a continuous mapping (a morphism).
 Some authors also require the identity map to be a closed inclusion (a cofibration).

 Other examples

 Most algebraic structures are examples of universal algebras.